-Work is underway on two new plans for Milton Keynes which, once adopted, will form part of the Development Plan:
+Work is at an early stage on two new plans for Milton Keynes which, once adopted, will form part of the Development Plan. :

-• The Site Allocations Plan allocates a number of small to medium sized housing sites that can be delivered in a relatively short timescale to make sure that Milton Keynes has a 5 year supply of deliverable housing land.

-Plan:MK is a new local plan for the whole of the Milton Keynes area and, once adopted, will replace the Core Strategy and the remaining saved policies in the Milton Keynes Local Plan.
+- The Site Allocations Plan is looking for small to medium sized housing sites that can be delivered in a relatively short timescale to make sure that Milton Keynes continues to have a 5 year supply of deliverable housing land. - Plan:MK is a new local plan for the whole of the Milton Keynes area and, once adopted, will replace the Core Strategy and the remaining saved policies in the Milton Keynes Local Plan.